heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 For container deployments, the server runs inside Docker while you use the local `sapl` binary for CLI operations like bundle creation and credential generation.

 The container image is `ghcr.io/heutelbeck/sapl-node`.
 Released versions use the version tag (e.g., `ghcr.io/heutelbeck/sapl-node:4.1.0`).
 The examples below use the current development tag `4.1.0`.
-The Docker image defaults to `BUNDLES` mode with signature verification enabled.
+This is the original JVM image.
+It is the best default for sustained throughput, low tail latency, and deployments that load extension jars at runtime.

+SAPL Node also publishes minimal native images.
+The `ghcr.io/heutelbeck/sapl-node:<version>-min` tag is a multi architecture manifest for amd64 and arm64.
+Use `ghcr.io/heutelbeck/sapl-node:<version>-min-amd64` to pin x86_64 deployments.
+Use `ghcr.io/heutelbeck/sapl-node:<version>-min-arm64` to pin ARM64 deployments.

+The minimal images package the native binary on a distroless base.
+They are smaller, have less attack surface, and boot faster than the JVM image.
+The tradeoff is a lower performance ceiling under sustained load because there is no JIT, no ZGC, and no runtime loadable extension jars.
+All Docker images default to `BUNDLES` mode with signature verification enabled.
 The node will not start until bundle security is configured.

 To get started with signed bundles: